alanryn/personal-site/content/tips/waiting-list/index.md

 - Open the `main-product.liquid` section file.

-- Add `{% render 'waiting-list.liquid' %}` to the code.
+- Add `{% render 'waiting-list' %}` to the code.
 I added it after the "Share" button, like this:

 ```
 </share-button>